 Six years ago, state leaders launched an effort to better manage the health of Texas' rivers.
 But environmental advocates fear that ecology still takes a back seat as legislators fret about having enough water to sate Texas' fast-growing cities.
 Now, every Texas river is threatened by nearly unprecedented drought and the looming effects of climate change.
 Our series explores the history, health and future of some of Texas' most important and legendary rivers.

-The Rio Grande is cherished by both Americans and Mexicans.
-But with various levels of government in two countries making decisions that affect the Rio Grande, the 1,900-mile river has become the subject of interstate and international legal battles that have intensified during the continuing drought.
+With various levels of government in two countries making decisions that affect the Rio Grande, the 1,900-mile river has become the subject of interstate and international legal battles that have intensified during the continuing drought.
 Full Story